-In 2005, the TCRA introduced the CLF to ensure regulatory flexibility, addressing market and technology developments, as well as efficient utilization of network resources and encourages market entry of small scale operators.
+In 2005, the TCRA introduced the CLF to ensure regulatory flexibility, addressing market and technology developments, as well as efficient utilization of network resources and encouraging market entry of small-scale operators.

 The CLF of Tanzania establishes four categories of licenses as follows: Network Facilities Providers (NF), Network Service Providers (NS), Application Service Providers (AS), and Content Service Providers (CS).

-The four authorization categories are further divided into four geographic market segments: international, national, regional, and district market segment.
+The four authorization categories are further divided into four geographic market segments: international, national, regional, and district market segments.